-In addition, the group has comprehensive processes for recording and reporting wider incidents and also for surveying service users' views as to the quality of the service offered.
+The group has comprehensive processes for recording and reporting wider incidents and also for surveying service users' views as to the quality of the service offered.
+In addition, the group is working with Hull University on creating a "pattern recognition" early warning system that aims to empower residents, relatives and care workers to "whistle-blow" early stage concerns.